LostArtefacts/TRX/docs/trx/lua/reference/EVENTS.md

   [`trx.events.on_key_down`](#events.on_key_down) names it.

-  It stays quiet while the console is open and while a rebind is reading the keyboard, so a key held across either can come up unreported.
+  It stays quiet while the console is open and while a rebind is reading the keyboard.
+A key held as the game takes the keyboard comes up at that moment, so every press a script was told about still has its release.

   Parameters:
   - <a id="events.on_key_up.callback" name="events.on_key_up.callback"></a>**`callback`** (function).
 Called with the name of the key.